nicholasnet/QueueBundle/README.md

     app.cache:
         app: ANY_CACHE_ADAPTER

-If possible recommend PSR-16 cache interface.
+If possible we recommend PSR-16 cache interface.

 You can use any cache adapter here.
 For more information regarding cache handler please visit [here](http://symfony.com/blog/new-in-symfony-3-1-cache-component) or [here](http://stackoverflow.com/questions/8893081/how-to-cache-in-symfony-2) .